dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

    Versions Tab

 Once again, the checkmarks indicate the version is verified.
-Platforms which the version was verified on is displayed to the right of it.
+Platforms which the version was verified on are displayed to the right of it.
 In this case, it’s “Dockstore CLI”.

 To see more verification information about a specific version, first